 - Medicare Part B out-of-pocket expenses, coinsurance, and copayments.

 - Part B preventive care coinsurance.

 - Medicare Part A out-of-pocket hospital expenses up to 365 days after exhausting Original Medicare benefits.

 - Medicare Part A deductible.

-Important to note, however, that Plan B does not cover the following:
+It is important to note, however, that Plan B does not cover the following: